ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-Because Python let's you do this with dictionaries too!
+Letting us do what javascript does with dictionaries too!

 ------
 <!-- .element: data-auto-animate -->